 Upon graduating with my B.S.
 I did a gap year to conduct full time research at the University of Michigan.
 I was lucky enough to be offered a position in Dr. Thornton's group, and had a fantastic year!
 I studied coarsening and strontium segregation in LSCF solid oxide fuel cell electrodes.
 While my experience at ICMEd '17 really piqued my interest in computation, I am so thankful this gap year gave me the opportunity to really decide whether it is something I would enjoy doing in graduate school and thereafter.
 I joined ASM's Detroit chapter, and loved meeting so many hometown materials nerds.

 I am currently a graduate research assistant in the Beck Research Group at the University of Kentucky.
 I am doing atomistic calculations to characterize the surface of scandate cathodes at their high operating temperature.
-I am also working with the newly installed Kelvin Probe system in our collaborators' lab (the Balk Research Group) and the newly installed TEM in UK's Electron Microscopy Center.
+I am also working on related experiments with collaborators, the Balk Research Group.
 I am also continuing my undergraduate work on modeling random structures.

 Eventually, I would like to combine my love of materials research and materials education into a career in academia.
 More specifically on the research side, I would like to use both computational and experimental tools to study mechanical behavior, fracture and fatigue, and alloy theory.
 I also want to work to get more young people (especially traditionally underrepresented groups) interested in a career in engineering.